 - Adolf Hitler had a younger sister, Paula.
 After the war, she was interrogated by US intelligence officers, where she said this about Adolf: "The personal fate of my brother affected me very much.
 He was still my brother, no matter what happened.
 His end brought unspeakable sorrow to me, as his sister" Contrast to of his family.
 Several joined the U.S. military, and most changed their names.
 See the other wiki for more info.

-- Inverted in the origin of the phrase.
-It meant that the blood of the battlefieldnote is thicker than the water of the womb.
-So the person who you fought with should be treated better then your own family.
-It came from originally a German proverb in the year 1180.
-The phrase really entered popular lexicon when American Commodore Josiah Tattnall uttered the phrase when he found his squadron accidentally engaged in the attack on Taku Forts when Anglo-French allies had attempted to breach a Chinese position.
+- The phrase entered the popular lexicon in America when Commodore Josiah Tattnall uttered the phrase when he found his squadron accidentally engaged in the attack on Taku Forts when Anglo-French allies had attempted to breach a Chinese position.
 Tattnall made the split decision to aid the British (mostly by helping to evacuate the wounded and did not perform in a combat capacity) despite American neutrality.
 When superiors demanded to know what he had been thinking in violating America's strict neutrality, Tattnall simply uttered the phrase and thus it entered the common consciousness.

 - Invoked and defied in an apocryphal exchange between Czar Nicholas I and Napoleon III.
 It was customary for European monarchs to refer to each other as "brothers" (mon frere).
 When Napoleon III declared himself emperor, the Russian Czar addressed him as a "friend" (mon ami) rather than a "brother," to show his displeasure.
 Napoleon III, however, replied by declaring God gives us our brothers, we choose our friends.